In the digital age that we live in, it can be hard to find the best film stocks, and even harder to find the one that’s just right for you.

 This is not only a great color negative film for beginners looking to take on analog photography, but also a great stock that can be used by professionals for many daylight situations.

-Fuji Pro 400H is the fifth film on our list and is another stock among analog photographers favorites.
+Fuji Pro 400H is the sixth film on our list and is another stock among analog photographers favorites.
 It has a subtle, yet noticeable grain exposure that provides a soft feel and offers a unique touch.

 Many photographers use this for portraits and it is commonly compared with Kodak Portra 400, however, many photographers tend to prefer the grain on the Portra stock more.
 With that being said, I highly recommend trying out Fuji Pro 400H for yourself so you can know for sure what you prefer more.

 Kodak Eastman Co.’s Portra 800 is another incredible portrait film stock that has a beautiful grain composition that continuously adds detail and contrast.

 Whether you or are shooting portraits with your Portra 800 or street photos, you will always find a unique way to use this film and when you get the negatives back after developing, you’ll be more than impressed.